metasong/iam-data/documents/Composing Software_276.md

 ```
 > Writing functions without mention of the arguments is called **point-free style**.
 To do it, you'll call a function that returns the new function, rather than declaring the function explicitly.
 That means you won't need the `function` keyword or the arrow syntax (`=>`).

+## Favor object composition over class inheritance
+* **The tight coupling problem**: Because child classes are dependent on the implementation of the parent class, class inheritance is the tightest coupling available in object oriented design.
+* **The fragile base class problem**: Due to tight coupling, changes to the base class can potentially break a large number of descendant classes — potentially in code managed by third parties.
+The author could break code they’re not aware of.
+The inflexible hierarchy problem: With single ancestor taxonomies, given enough time and evolution, all class taxonomies are eventually wrong for new use-cases.
+The duplication by necessity problem: Due to inflexible hierarchies, new use cases are often implemented by duplication, rather than extension, leading to similar classes which are unexpectedly divergent.
+Once duplication sets in, it’s not obvious which class new classes should descend from, or why.
+The gorilla/banana problem: “…the problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.” ~ Joe Armstrong, “Coders at Work”